amazon-ion/ion-docs/rfcs/ion_1_1/feature-inline_symbols.md

 be specified within the value itself rather than as an entry in the active symbol table.
 Conceptually, they are analogous to the way symbols are encoded in text Ion.

-Inline symbols give writers the flexibility to decide for themselves whether and when to add a given string to the symbol table, allowing them to make trade-offs in data size, throughput, and memory requirements.
+Inline symbols give writers the flexibility to decide whether and when to add a given string to the symbol table, allowing them to make trade-offs in data size, throughput, and memory consumption.

 ### Text encoding